geoserver/geoserver/doc/en/user/source/community/wps-longitudinal-profile/index.rst

 .. note::
    It's possible to set wpsLongitudinalMaxThreadPoolSize (integer value) environment variable to limit the size of the extension's thread pool.
+   It's possible to set wpsLongitudinalVerticesChunkSize (integer value) environment variable to define number of vertices processed in a chunk.